jlpteaching/ECS154B/written/week2.md

 13. In lecture, when we made the change to implement the memory instructions `lw` and `sw`, why did we add a MUX right in front of the register file's `writedata` input?
 Why is this MUX necessary?
 14. The MUX in the previous problem was controlled by a control signal from the control unit.
 In English, explain what the control signal that controls this MUX means, and why it would be 0 or 1 for a specific instruction.
-15. Is it possible that the value of the control signal (say, the one from the previous problem) doesn't matter at all for a given instruction?
+15. Is it possible that the value of a control signal (say, the one from the previous problem) doesn't matter at all for a given instruction?
 Why or why not?
 16. In lecture, when we made the change to implement branch-type instructions in the datapath, why did we need to use an additional adder?
 Why couldn't we use the adder we had previously, or even the ALU?